 Celebrating Hispanic Heritage Month in preschool is a wonderful opportunity to open young minds to the beauty and diversity of Hispanic cultures.
 By incorporating sensory experiences, hands-on projects, and age-appropriate activities, you can create a learning environment that is both fun and educational.
 Remember to focus on cultural sensitivity, inclusivity, and the importance of celebrating the contributions of Hispanic Americans to our society.

-By embracing the richness of Hispanic heritage, we can foster a sense of global citizenship and prepare our students to be respectful and engaged members of an increasingly interconnected world.
+By embracing the richness of Hispanic heritage, we can support a sense of global citizenship and prepare our students to be respectful and engaged members of an increasingly interconnected world.
 Let's use this month as a springboard for ongoing exploration and appreciation of diverse cultures throughout the year.